-In this issue I look at Bastille 1789 French whisky, yes you read that
+In this issue I look at Bastille 1789 French whiskey, yes you read that

 correctly “French Whisky.”
-This is actually a blended whisky, not a
+This is actually a blended whiskey, not a

 single malt and I first tasted it at “WhiskyFest in San Francisco last

-Note that it is spelled whisky, with no ‘e’ a nod to scotch perhaps, as
+Note that it is spelled whiskey, with no ‘e’ a nod to scotch perhaps, as

 this is made in the blended scotch style with malted Barley and wheat.